CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 {{<tab "NetQ UI">}}

-With the NetQ UI, you can view the switches sorted by the number of LLDP alarms and then use the Switches card workflow or the Events|Alarms card workflow to gather more information about possible causes for the alarms.
+With the NetQ UI, you can view the switches sorted by the number of LLDP alarms and then use the Switches or Events cards to gather more information about possible causes for the alarms.

 To view switches with most LLDP alarms: